 Your urgent care provider may discuss having allergy testing done to determine your allergy triggers.
 Allergy shots, which can gradually desensitize you to allergens, may also be an option.

-If you or a loved one are dealing with bothersome or persistent allergy symptoms, visit us at one of our convenient Pomona Valley Urgent Care locations.
-Our experienced providers offer a myriad of services for a wide variety of illnesses and conditions.
+If you or a loved one are dealing with bothersome or persistent allergy symptoms, visit us at one of our convenient Pomona Valley Urgent Care locations:

 Contact us today to learn more about top-tier care at PVHC.